The Machine Shop provides manufacturing services that support the academic education and research at the Kumpula campus.

-In providing the support services, the Shop is operated in the following order of priority: 1) for studies and teaching of physics and chemistry, 2) for research of physics and chemistry, 3) for other units at the Kumpula campus, 4) for other units of the University of Helsinki, and 5) outside users.
+In providing the support services, the Shop is operated in the following order of priority: 1) teaching at Faculty of Science, 2) research at Faculty of Science, 3) other units of the University of Helsinki, 4) outside users.

 The support services include manufacturing and design of mechanical parts of devices and facilities that are used in education and research.

 Faculty of Science, core funding projects/teaching: no charge